 Where can I purchase halal products?

-The Hamilton Farmer’s Market (downtown), several shops on James Street North, and Samir Foods (east end, Centennial at Queenston, and Upper James Street near Mohawk Road) all offer inexpensive and delicious options.
+The Hamilton Farmer’s Market (downtown), several shops on James Street North, and Samir Foods (east end, Centennial at Queenston and also on Upper James Street near Mohawk Road) all offer inexpensive and delicious options.
 But halal products are also very common in your local supermarket.

 I was told to expect a certain number of people but when I arrived there were fewer.

 Our guests are required to be at every evening meal but occasionally make appointments that we are unaware of (usually they are looking for apartments).
 We have tools in place to maximize communication and minimize errors but errors still happen from time to time and we are grateful for your understanding in those instances.
 Any extra food usually gets eaten within one day.